Table of Contents

-Clinical Presentation Non-Genital Warts in Children
+Clinical Presentation of Non-Genital Warts in Children

 Common warts are characterized by hyperkeratosis; they appear as papules, are rough and have irregular surfaces.
-Their size can range between 1 mm to 1 cm.
+Their size can range between 1 mm and 1 cm.
 They are most commonly seen on the hands and knees of children.

 Deep palmoplantar warts begin as small shiny papules that eventually develop into deep lesions that are round and are sharply defined with a rough hyperkeratotic surface.
 Because of the location of these lesions and due to their deep location, they can cause pain.
 They are found on weight-bearing areas, such as heels and metatarsal heads.
-On hands, they are found in periungual and subungual regions.
+On the hands, they are found in periungual and subungual regions.

-Heck disease is characterized by buccal, gingival or tongue involvement in children.
+Heck disease is characterized by buccal, gingival, or tongue involvement in children.
 The lesions form small plaques that are typically less than 5 mm in diameter and are most commonly seen in children of American Indian origins.